 Employer’s Obligation to Provide Reasonable Accommodations

-Employers are required to ensure compliance with certain accessibility standards, such as: (i) standards for public buildings as specified in the ‘Harmonised Guidelines and Space Standards for Barrier Free Built Environment for Persons With Disabilities and Elderly Persons’ as issued by the Government of India; (ii) standards for Bus Body Code for transportation system as specified in the relevant Government of India notification; (iii) website standards as specified in the guidelines for Indian Government websites, as adopted by Department of Administrative Reforms and Public Grievances, Government of India; (iv) ensuring that the documents to be placed on websites are in the Electronic Publication (ePUB) or Optical Character Reader (OCR) based pdf format.
-Every establishment engaged in the healthcare services and those where there is a significant risk of occupational exposure to HIV, is required to ensure a safe working environment, which shall include safety from persons coming into contact at the workplace.
+Employers are required to ensure compliance with certain accessibility standards, such as: (i) the ‘Harmonised Guidelines and Space Standards for Barrier Free Built Environment for Persons With Disabilities and Elderly Persons’; (ii) standards for Bus Body Code for transportation system; and (iii) website standards, amongst others.
+Also, every establishment engaged in healthcare services and those where there is a significant risk of occupational exposure to HIV, is required to ensure a safe working environment.

-Penalties in case of non-compliances by employers extend to monetary fines, imprisonment and even cancellation of any Government registration for carrying on business.
+In case of non-compliances by employers, penalties extend to monetary fines, imprisonment and even cancellation of any Government registration for carrying out their business.